 The chemistry and biochemistry majors curriculum is designed with the flexibility to allow multiple options for studying abroad.
 During the academic year, roughly 1/3 of our majors spend a semester abroad.
 Additionally, many students complete academic study or research abroad during the summer.
-Below you will find some information on the most common programs our students choose, as well as some other considerations that will play into your decision making process.
+Detailed information on all of the study abroad programs offered by Notre Dame can be found at the Study Abroad Website.

 Anywhere you want to go

 There is enough flexibility in both the chemistry and biochemistry majors to allow you to take an entire semester off from science classes.
 This can be done without overloading your remaining semesters in terms of either science classes or total credits.
 Students who are interested in participating in a non-science international program should talk with their advisor as soon as possible.
-Together student and advisor work out a 4-year plan to ensure on-time graduation.
+Together, student and advisor work out a 4-year plan to ensure on-time graduation.
 The semester abroad is then spent taking classes that fulfill University requirements, serve as electives, or contribute towards a minor.
-In addition to the science programs mentioned below, recent students have participated in the programs in Chile, France, Spain, Italy, and the UK.
 The fall semester in Puebla, Mexico program is particularly appealing to those interested in the medical field due to its practicum program (lectures on healthcare in Mexico and the opportunity to shadow Mexican doctors at Puebla’s Hospitals).
-Sample schedules for students going to non-science programs can be found for Chemistry (76 kB pdf) & Biochemistry (109 kB pdf).
+Sample schedules for students going to non-science programs are available for Chemistry & Biochemistry.

 Our most popular program - Dublin

 Each year, the majority of chemistry and biochemistry students who study abroad choose University College Dublin (UCD).
 This program’s popularity is due to the close matching of science courses offered between the two schools.
 As a result, students who choose UCD stay on track with their peers.
 Of course, the Irish connection is always appealing to students as well.
-Students can choose to spend either the fall or spring semester at UCD.
-Recently, a course has been established so students can conduct research for credit while abroad.
-A list of approved courses that fulfill requirements in the chemistry or biochemistry majors is available: Dublin (49 kB pdf).
-For those looking to spend the entire year abroad, Trinity College Dublin (TCD) offers both semester and year-long programs.
+Students can choose to spend either the fall or spring semester at UCD, and they can also conduct research for credit.
+A list of approved courses that fulfill requirements in the chemistry or biochemistry majors is available.
+For those looking to spend an entire year abroad, Trinity College Dublin (TCD) offers both semester and year-long programs.

 Perth, Australia offers a wide variety of chemistry and biology courses that can fulfill departmental requirements.
 Since the semesters are switched between here and Australia, students who participate in this program can expect a few courses to be off-sequence from their classmates back at Notre Dame.
-A list of some pre-approved courses can be found here: Western Australia (54 kB pdf).
-Three newer programs, Chinese University of Hong Kong (CUHK, 2008), Hong Kong University (HKU, 2012), and National University of Singapore (NUS, 2014) offer numerous science options that match up well with Notre Dame’s science courses.
+A list of approved courses for the Perth program is available.
+Three newer programs, Chinese University of Hong Kong, Hong Kong University, and National University of Singapore offer numerous science options that match up well with Notre Dame’s science courses.
 A small selection of science courses are offered in London as well.

 The earlier you start thinking about study abroad, the better.
-Many of the school-year programs have minimum language requirements.
-Make sure you meet those or can do so by the time you would travel.
+Many of the school-year programs have minimum language requirements that you will need to ensure you meet by the time you travel.
 Some programs do offer intensive language courses to allow you to fulfill these requirements.

 Those interested in medical or dental school must also consider whether or not they are willing to take a gap year between graduation and matriculation into professional school.
 Those who desire to go directly into medical or dental school after graduation must apply the summer following their junior year.
 The Health Professions Advisors strongly discourage students following this plan from studying abroad during the spring semester of their junior year, because their academic records for their semester abroad will still be incomplete at the time of application.
 Taking a gap year eliminates this restriction allowing students to go abroad either semester.